anil-650/notes/POM/deligation.md

 1. Develop manager.
 1. Facilitate organisational growth.

-## dis adv / obstacles in the process of delegation
+## Obstacles in the process of delegation
-(diff for diff person)
+(different for different person)
 1. obstacle for on the of part superior

 	1. Lack of confidence in  subordinate.